secartifacts/artifact_analysis/README.md

 *--analyze_aec_retention*

 Analyzes the similarity of AEC members across pairs of matching conferences and prints a table with each pairs count.

+*--analyze_by_country*

+Analyzes the country location of each AEC member and prints the number of involved AEC members per country for each matching conference